 2. Vetericyn Plus Dog and Cat Eye Wash

-This liquid eye wash has a clear, gentle consistency and is designed for flushing out dust, debris, or mild discharge from your cat’s eyes.
-It’s often chosen for routine cleaning or as-needed relief, and the squeeze bottle makes application straightforward.
+This clear liquid eye wash is designed to flush out dust, debris, or mild discharge from your cat’s eyes.
+Its gentle consistency makes it suitable for both routine cleaning and as-needed relief.
+The squeeze bottle allows for straightforward application, ideal for quick use at home.

 What We Like: